For coding agents

 db.create("cards", { text: "Publish to npm", done: false, createdAt: Date.now() }, { in: board });

 create and update are synchronous optimistic writes.
-Use .value on the returned receipt when you want the row handle immediately.
+In normal app code, use .value on the returned receipt when you want the row handle immediately.
+Only await .committed when another client must be able to rely on the write right away, or when you explicitly need remote confirmation.

 To update fields on an existing row: